 Sometimes the best thing you can do is walk away.

-Your Republican father and Democratic father-in-law are “discussing” the 2016 American election?
+Your Republican father and Democratic father-in-law are “discussing” the latest American election?
 Both of them with a glass of whiskey in hand?

-Your mother is loudly lamenting your divorce and wishing your ex-spouse would come?
+Your mother is loudly lamenting your divorce and wishing your ex-spouse would come instead of the very uncomfortable person sitting beside you?

 While the turkey is being carved, Aunt Maddy wants everyone to know – in great graphic detail – about how her cat pooped on her pillow and her hair that morning?